alanwflood/Alan-Learns-Algorithms/Big O.md

 # Big O-Notation

-Used to describe time complexity of an algorithm
+Used to describe time complexity of an algorithm,

+we also use Omega(Ω) to describe lower bound and theta (Θ) to describe upper bound, Big O is used to describe the median between the two, so a high level overview of the timing complexity.

 ## Most used notations: